 Chest Conference: Given by 1st year fellows, attended by all fellows and pulmonary, allergy and critical care faculty.
 This conference consists of two 30-minute case-based presentations, a brief review, and a focused discussion on a specific clinical question about the diagnosis or management pertinent to the clinical case.

 Pathology Conference: This is a multidisciplinary, case-based conference of interesting pulmonary and critical care cases with anatomic pathology.
 The clinical details of the case are presented, chest radiologists read the thoracic imaging, and a pulmonary pathologist reviews the pathology slides.

-Pulmonary & Critical Care Didactic Series: Weekly lectures on major topics from the fellowship core curriculum alternating between pulmonary & critical care medicine, given by PCCM faculty, as well as faculty from other disciplines.
+Pulmonary & Critical Care Didactic Series: Lecture series focusing on major pulmonary and critical care topics from the fellowship core curriculum alternating between pulmonary & critical care medicine, given by PCCM faculty, as well as faculty from other disciplines.

 Pulmonary Journal Club : Every week, a fellow presents a thorough review of an article recently published in Pulmonary or Critical Care Medicine literature.
 They are required to critique the clinical study design and statistical methods, examine the pros and cons of the article, and generate discussion with the audience.
 A clinical epidemiologist in our division helps facilitates the discussion.